 The Back System

 There are two ways to wear this bag.
-The most obvious way is as a a back pack.
-The straps are padded and highly adjustable (they even work for my piddly five foot stance).
-I no complaints whatsoever when it comes to this.
+The most obvious way is as a backpack.
+The straps are padded and highly adjustable (they even work for my piddly five-foot stance).
+I have no complaints whatsoever when it comes to this.

 On the straps you will find a chest strap.
 This is something I don’t ever use.
 I find that with a bust, it isn’t comfortable.
 Mr Fluskey does and likes that it can be moved to accommodate an individual’s frame.

 Further up are two plastic rings for attaching things.
 The Litehaul 38L now has a little buddy and this is where it attaches.
 If you haven’t seen it in action, check it out here.